mdcrosby/animal-ai/docs/configFile.md

 ## Rules and Notes
-There are certain rules to follow when configuring and arena as well as some designs you should be aware of.
+There are certain rules to follow when configuring an arena as well as some designs you should be aware of.
 If a configuration file does not behave as you expect make sure you're not breaking one of the following:

 - Spawning objects: